varnerlab/CHEME-4800-5800-ComputingBook/_sources/unit-2-data/trees.md

 height: 90px
 name: fig-array-schematic
 ---
-Schematic of a 1-based array six element array with name a.
+Schematic of a 1-based array six-element array with name a.
 ```

 The items in an array are accessed using an index, an integer representing the item’s position in the collection.
 In most programming languages, arrays are zero-indexed, i.e., the first element in the array has an index of `0`, the second element has an index of `1`, and so on.
 However, arrays in [Julia](https://julialang.org) are one-based, i.e., the first element has an index `1`, the second element has an index `2`, etc.